 page 8

-The Rediscovery of the Career of Stevedore Steve - part 2
+The Rediscovery of Stevedore Steve - part 2

-In May, 1988, Kevin Nan and I set out from Toronto to New Brunswick to search for Stevedore Steve.
-When we got to Fredericton we checked the phone book and found only one Foote, who we phoned, but that didn't click.
-Next we found ourselves in the middle of Saint John at Market Square where we used a lot of quarters making telephone calls.
-There were a lot of Footes in the phonebook, but no Stephen J's.
-I decided to call every last one of them just to be sure.
-This is what I wrote in my next editorial in the Mariposa Notes1:
+In May, 1988, Kevin Nan and I set out from Toronto down the old New Brunswick line to search for Stevedore Steve.
+When we got to Fredericton we checked out the phone book and found only one Foote, who we phoned, but that didn't click.
+Next we found ourselves in the middle of old Saint John at Market Square where we used a lot of quarters making telephone calls.
+There were, in fact, a lot of Footes in the phonebook, but no Stephen J's, so I decided to call every last one of them just to be sure.
+This is what I wrote in my next editorial for the Mariposa Notes1

 On a recent trip to the Maritimes I thought I'd check out Stevedore Steve, a country/folk musician who saw a few good years in the early seventies.
 With three albums and a slew of 45s, the man who wrote "Lester The Lobster" just plain disappeared.
 All I was left with were the cherished memories and the three LPs worth of song.